-Setting Work Standards - Internal center policies and standards are developed in conjunction with the Area Developmental Disabilities Director/Specialist based on established State Day Care, State Mental Health program, Department of Public Instruction, and agency standards.
+Setting Work Standards - Internal center policies and standards are developed in conjunction with the Area Developmental Disabilities Director/Specialist based on established State Day Care, State Mental Health program, Department of Public Instruction and agency standards.

 Reviewing Work - Employees monitor the work of staff both technically and administratively through periodic meetings, reviewing curriculums and individual programs and observation within the classroom.
 The emphasis between technical and administrative supervision will vary depending on the size of the center and the staffing complement.
+The directors in the larger centers will spend most of their time in administrative matters, delegating technical supervision to lower level supervisors.

-Counseling and Disciplining - Employees counsel staff members on job performance and the appropriate grievance and disciplinary system.
+Counseling and Disciplining - Employees counsel staff members on job performances and the appropriate grievance and disciplinary system.
 Employees may initiate the oral and written portions of the dismissal/disciplinary action; all final disciplinary actions are reviewed by the supervisor.